ultimate-ttt/ultimate-ttt-backend/README.md

 ### Using the Cake Tool

-This solution works on all operation system on which you can run dotnet core.
+This solution works on all operation systems on which you can run dotnet core.

 **Prerequisites**